33+ Best Fun Things to Do in Kansas City with Kids

 Pro Tip – Make sure to visit the park if you find yourself in KC during Halloween time.
 The entire park fills with clouds of fog to enjoy the Halloween parade.
 It is sure to be spooky fun. 😉 (This is one of our favorite things to do in Kansas City during Halloween)

-There are tons of shops in Crown Center as well as a The Crayola Store, The Coterie Theatre, Fritz’s Railroad Restaurant (where you can have your food delivered by train), a movie theater, chocolate shop, & other fun things to do with kids.
+There are tons of shops in Crown Center as well as a The Crayola Store, The Coterie Theatre, Fritz’s Railroad Restaurant (where you can have your food delivered by train), a movie theater, a chocolate shop, & other fun things to do with kids.
 You can also explore Sea Life, Legoland & Kaleidoscope (free creative activities sponsored by Hallmark).

 Your family could spend all day here exploring.

 Ages – Good for all ages